cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 1. **Data companion disabled**: Here, the node prunes as per normal based on the `retain_height` parameter supplied by the application via the [`Commit`][abci-commit] ABCI response.
-2. **Data companion enabled**: Here, the node prunes _blocks_ based on the lower of the retain heights specified by the application and the data companion, and the node prunes _block results_ based on the retain height set by the data companion.
+2. **Data companion enabled**: Here, the node prunes _blocks_ based on the minimum among the retain heights specified by the application and the data companion, and the node prunes _block results_ based on the retain height set by the data companion.